al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 ### How to Lie with statistics
+(And how to identify we're being lied to with statistics)

 - A too precise average statistic is suspicious, normally, there's some decimal points.
 - Average can be a mean, a mode or a median